Northwest Health Foundation is an experienced partner in helping donors and organizations have an impact.

 Are you a national organization looking for on-the-ground relationships or leveraged impact?

-Northwest Health Foundation currently partners with Robert Wood Johnson Foundation to administer a national program helping local foundations address the national nursing shortage.
-Partners Investing in Nursing’s Future uses the NWHF Nursing Initiative as a model and leverages the expertise gained in this program.
-Funding for grants and administrative costs are provided to NWHF by Robert Wood Johnson Foundation.
+Northwest Health Foundation partnered with Robert Wood Johnson Foundation from 2005 through 2015 to administer a national program helping local foundations address the national nursing shortage.
+Partners Investing in Nursing’s Future used the NWHF Nursing Initiative as a model and leveraged the expertise gained in this program.
+Funding for grants and administrative costs were provided to NWHF by Robert Wood Johnson Foundation.

 Fiscal Agency Services